ActuallyAdequate/Chimaera/core/rules/key-rules.md

 There are five Distances: Afar, Distant, Near, Close and Personal.
 In general Personal is occupying the same space, Close is within melee distance, Near is within walking distance and Distant is within running distance, and Afar within shooting range.

-In addition there are four Direction: Front, Left, Right, Back, which determine on which side of you an opposing creature may be.
+In addition, there are four Direction: Front, Left, Right, Back, which determine on which side of you an opposing creature may be.

 ### Falling